wickworks/witchdice/README.md

 - fix how damage is rounded down and added up; should be rounded down for each attack and show up as such in the subtotal

+- refactor Character.jsx to bump all the important non-character things up to App or something

 - load/save different characters
   (data validation; can't have a blank name)